 Coverage from homeowners insurance doesn’t necessarily mean you won’t need financing if you don’t have cash.
 You may have to pay a deductible before your coverage kicks in and, without cash saved, financing will be your best bet.

 If you have any questions about roofing financing or roofs in general our knowledgeable staff can walk you through the steps so you feel comfortable and confident in the entire process.
 At Cambie roofing, we ensure you’re in good hands so you don’t need to worry about dealing with unreasonable bankers or worry about not being able to pay off your new roof.
-Give us a call at 604-261-1111 and we’ll sort out the details.
+Give us a call and we’ll sort out the details.